Llamato/an-ordinary-day-in-the-city/README.md

 # an-ordinary-day-in-the-city
-Our Gamejam Project for DETA 2025.
+Our Gamejam Project for DETTA 2025.